laralib/l5scaffold/readme.md

-# Laravel 5 Scaffold Generators
+# Laravel 5 Scaffold Generator

 Hi, this is a scaffold generator for Laravel 5.